 The next part of our design includes learning and owning time as critical elements.
-And, in designing your adventure, make certain to include a method to own your time.
+And in designing your adventure, including a method to own your time is essential.

-In rewinding the last ten years, the amount of learning and experiences on this path represent an exponential increase.
-An exponential increase in available time to learn, and for others, when compared to a traditional employment role in someone else’s organization.
+In rewinding the last ten years, the amount of learning and experiences on this path represents an exponential increase.
+There is an exponential increase in available time to learn and for others when compared to a traditional employment role in someone else’s organization.

 To learn more about this concept of owning your time, seek out and be fascinated with people that do their own thing and have figured out how to own their time.
-Throughout your life, if you are open to it, meet with people who are marching to their own drummer.
-These folks are super interesting to speak with.
+Throughout your life, if you are open to it, meet with people who are marching to their drummer—speaking with these folks is super interesting.
 They seem to always be on the outskirts of what everyone else is doing.
 Seek out these “misfits” and “outcasts” from society.
 Have a conversation with them.
-Each time you do this, you will learn how in their own way, they are owning their time.
+Each time you do this, you will learn how they own their time in their own way.

-A pastor colleague really helped drive the owning your time concept home.
+A pastor colleague helped drive the owning your time concept home.
 He made an ultimate transition.
 He was leaving a very comfortable and high paying IT program manager job to pastor a congregation.
-He gave up everything society says he should do and instead gave it up for the Lord.
+He gave up everything society says he should do and gave it up for the Lord.
 He owns his time.
-He is grateful that he can spend his time on his calling, in the best way that suits himself and in service to those around him.
+He is grateful that he can spend his time on his calling.
+Optimizing his time in the best way that suits himself and in service to those around him.

 Conversely, you can also learn more about owning your time from those that have chosen a more traditional employment path.
-We all know someone who is holding on to a job they don’t like.
-People who may complain about their job and how much of a time drain it is.
+We all know people holding on to a job they don’t like.
+People may complain about their job or career and how much of a time drain it is.
 Folks will justify the struggle in their daily job and glamorize future retirement like some “on the beach” investment fund commercial.
 You will hear, “If I can only get X more years in here, then I will do what I always wanted to do. “

-This mindset can be its own peril.
-Watching parents, siblings or friends give all their time and energy to an organization, only to be left out in the cold near retirement.
-Perhaps due to a layoff, redundancy, or a downsizing.
-Or, once finally reaching the promised land of retirement, the health of that person or their spouses’ health fails.
-Be aware that retirement might just be a marketing construct that, for many people, delays their long-term desires of what they really want to do in life by as much as thirty or forty years.
+This mindset can be at its own peril.
+Parents, siblings, and friends you know give all their available time and energy to an organization in a role they do not enjoy.
+Then with a brief call, video conference, or short meeting, they are told they are no longer part of the organization.
+Perhaps due to a layoff, redundancy, or downsizing.
+Or, once finally reaching the promised land of retirement, the health of that person or their spouse’s health fails.
+Be aware that retirement might be only be a marketing construct.
+A construct that delays the long-term desires of what people really want to do in life by as much as thirty or forty years.

 Owning your time helps you to be present and “in the moment” with your tribe.
 Your tribe might be your family, work colleagues, or the team you lead.
-Owning your time gives you time for guiding and protecting your tribe.
-You are able to do everything you can to ensure their safety and growth.
+Owning your time gives you space for guiding and protecting your tribe.
+This space helps you do everything you can to ensure the safety and growth of those you care about the most.
 Owning your time helps you enable as much as possible for your tribe.
-Helping them to make the most significant dent in their universe that they possibly can.
-You teach your tribe to guard their joy as the leaders, parents, or confidants.
-You encourage brave and bold choices, even if there is a considerable risk of getting hurt in the process.
+You can support them to make the most significant dent in their universe as possible.
+You teach your tribe to guard their joy as leaders, parents, or contributors.
+You encourage brave and bold choices, even if there is a considerable risk of getting hurt.

 Owning your time will provide more value in the long haul than any amount of money.